pytask-dev/pytask/docs/tutorials/how_to_use_plugins.rst

 Where to find plugins
 ---------------------

-Plugins can be found in a variety of ways.
+Plugins can be found in many places.

 - Check out the repositories in the `pytask-dev <https://github.com/pytask-dev>`_ Github organization which includes a collection of officially supported plugins.

 - Check out the `pytask Github topic <https://github.com/topics/pytask>`_ which shows an overview of repositories linked to pytask.

+- Search on `anaconda.org <https://anaconda.org/search?q=pytask>`_ for related packages.

 How to use plugins